vorburger/minecraft-plugin-centos/install-minishift.md

 Open the launcher-frontend-myproject.192.168...nip.io, and Launch your Project, Use Continuous Delivery (NOT Build and run locally), Plugin Example, Sponge Server, set any OpenShift Project name.
 This will create a repo of that name on the GitHub account you created a token for above, and a new project for it in your local OpenShift instance.

+If the `minecraft-server-...` deployment fails to become Active, then Edit its Health Checks and delete its Readiness Probe.

 Forward the Minecraft port from your localhost into Minishift, but first change to your new project first:

 ```bash